vidispine/admin-tool/README.md

 ```

 * Build the docker image with the `latest` tag.
-Note that only files/folders specified with `!` prefix in the `.dockerignore` will be included.
+Note that only files/folders specified with `!` prefix in the docker compose run -e DEBUG=1 web python console.py will be included.
 ```
 npm run docker:build
 ```
 ## Docker

-Docker Containers can be downloaded from Dockerhub https://hub.docker.com/repository/docker/vidispine/admin-tool
+Docker Containers can be downloaded from Dockerhub https://hub.docker.com/r/vidispine/admin-tool/tags

 ### Run